chandrath/Remove-URL-Trackers/README.md

 1. Open your web browser and create a new bookmark by pressing Ctrl + D (Windows) or Command + D (Mac).

-2. Edit the name of the bookmark to something like "Remove Tracking Parameters".
+2. Edit the name of the bookmark to something like "Remove Tracking".

 3. In the URL or location field of the bookmark, copy and paste the following code: